 It turns out, there really is a best day and time to conduct your webinar, and specific guidelines for the timing of your promotional efforts.
-Daniel gives up the goods on this week's episode of Marketing Smarts!
+Daniel is full of webinar tips, and gives up the goods on this week's episode of Marketing Smarts!

 Here are just a few highlights from our conversation:

 Don't focus on improving your attendance rate, focus instead on promoting your webinar to attract more registrants (03:22): "A lot of people get hung up on attendance rate, but what the data showed was that, in a lot of cases, attendance rate wasn't really that important.
 What mattered more was how successful people were at promoting.
 So if you were really successful at promoting, when we looked at the top 100 webinars, 42 of the top 100 had a really poor attendance rate, yet they were among the most-attended webinars overall because they did a stellar job at promoting....
 They had so many people that had registered that [attendance rate] didn't matter.

 The best time to host a webinar sometimes depends on your topic (04:25): "[A] question we get all the time is, 'What's a good time to host [a webinar]?'
 And the answer is 10 AM Pacific/11:00 AM Pacific; those are good times to host.
 But the surprising answer is, sometimes if you do something specific, another time might work well for you.
 One of our best-attended webinars is about knitting, and the knitting webinar happens around 8:00 PM in the evening, and that's when it pulls in its audience, so it might depend on your topic."